newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 The blueprint container needs to be instantiated with a a state container, a map of resource names -> resource providers, a blueprint spec and a spec link info provider.

-The library comes with a default blueprint container that should meet all your needs.
+The core framework comes with a default blueprint container that should meet all your needs.

 ## Spec Link Info Provider (links.SpecLinkInfo)